We Got Divorced But Kept Living Together: What That Taught Me About Love

 A friend passed away holding a Bible in his hospital bed.
 It made me wonder if I have missed something essential.
 I am 57 and asking for your advice: Where should I start?

-I have worked thousands of hours on four different blogs, but I am still living paycheck to paycheck.
+I have worked thousands of hours on four different blogs, but I am still living paycheque to paycheque.
 I am starting to wonder if I have been “laboring in vain” by building without God.

 I am 57 and I have never bought a new vehicle.
 It is a modest dream I cannot afford.
 But admitting it helped me reconnect with the person I used to be.